The

 to keep working with Fones (Fownes)

-families that originated from New England, Virginia and Canada
+families that originated from New England and Virginia to find

-has taken over 20 years to obtain the data I now have and I will share
+years to obtain the data I now have and I will share openly.

 http://boards.ancestry.com/mbexec?htx=board&r=an&p=surnames.fones/